About

 Comics & Graphic Novels Committee

-Joan Hilty, co-chair
+Joan Hilty, chair

 Bookends Committee